Hank Green: Others

 PBS Eons is a PBS Digital Studios partner channel hosted by Green, SciShow writer Blake de Pastino, and paleontologist Kallie Moore.
 Started in 2017, it documents the history of life on Earth "from the dawn of life in the Archaean Eon ... right up to the end of the most recent Ice Age."
 As of June 4, 2023, Eons has over 2.6 million subscribers and 529 million views.

 Started in June 2019, Journey to the Microcosmos is hosted by Green and produced by Complexly.
 It explores the microscopic world, with topics such as bacteria, tardigrades, and other microorganisms.
 Started in June 2020, Bizarre Beasts creates videos about unusual animal species.
 It is hosted by Green and Sarah Suta and produced by Complexly.
+Journey to the Microcosmos ceased production in October 2024.

 In January 2025, Ask Hank Anything was launched on the Complexly YouTube channel.
 Hosted by Green, the show features conversations with guests, largely internet personalities, including Michelle Khare and Jacob Collier.
-Guests are invited to ask Green questions, often on scientific or philosophical topics..
+Guests are invited to ask Green questions, often on scientific or philosophical topics.

+Hank Green also hosts Hankschannel on YouTube (which now goes by the eponymous Hank Green).
+Launched on November 7, 2009, the channel's content ranges from opinion pieces to behind-the-scenes work on vlogbrothers videos and video explanations.

+In August 2026, Green apologized to his audiences after he received criticism for his use of generative AI to assist in research for his videos.
+On Reddit, Green further elaborated on his use of AI, admitting his reliance on LLMs and that he was intending to reduce video production as a result.